Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

-Though simple in concept, DMs require several tricks to train.
-How do you train the ``score'' of a dataset?
-Several techniques to train the score-based models have been proposed, with the most popular being the technique of \textit{denoising score-matching}~\cite{song2020Sliced,song2019Generative,hyvarinen2005Estimation,raphan2011Least,vincent2011Connection,ho2020Denoising}.
-To train with denoising score-matching, samples $\vx$ from our original data distribution $p$ are repeatedly perturbed with small amounts of noise $\veta(s)$.
-We then train our score-based model $\vf_{\vtheta}(\vx^{s+1})$ to remove the noise added at the previous step.
-If the added noise is small enough, we can guarantee that our optimal score function (parameterized by optimal weights $\vtheta^*$) approximates the score of the true data distribution: i.e., $\vf_{{\vtheta}^*}(\vx) \approx \nabla_\vx \log p(\vx)$ and $\vf_{{\vtheta}^*}(\vx^{s+1}) \approx -\veta(s)$.
-This process of noisifying a signal is known as the \textit{forward process}, which we also call the \textit{corruption process}.
+Using score-based models is then conceptually very simple: they seek to maximize (minimize) the log-likelihood (energy) of an initial sample by following the score $\vf_{\vtheta}$.
+However, DMs require several tricks to train, with the most popular being the technique of \textit{denoising score-matching}~\cite{song2020Sliced,song2019Generative,hyvarinen2005Estimation,raphan2011Least,vincent2011Connection,ho2020Denoising}.
+To train with denoising score-matching, samples $\vx$ from our original data distribution $p$ are repeatedly perturbed with small amounts of (time-dependent) noise $\veta(s)$.
+We then train our score-based model $\vf_{\vtheta}(\vx^{s+1};s)$ to remove the added noise.
+If the noise is small enough everywhere, we can guarantee that our optimal score function (parameterized by optimal weights $\vtheta^*$) approximates the score of the true data distribution: i.e., $\vf_{{\vtheta}^*}(\vx) \approx \nabla_\vx \log p_\text{data}(\vx)$ and $\vf_{{\vtheta}^*}(\vx^{s+1}; s) \approx -\veta(s)$.

-The original DM proposed by \cite{sohl-dickstein2015Deep} trained their model using a forward process consisting of $T=1000$ noise-adding steps.
-Unfortunately, to sample from DMs each step in the forward process must be paired with a step in the \textit{reconstruction} or \textit{reverse process}, which likewise required $T=1000$ steps/applications of the score network $\vf_{\vtheta}(\vx^s)$. \cite{song2019Generative} improved the computational efficiency by introducing several techniques into the forward process, including a form of annealed Langevin dynamics where larger noises are added the further you are from the original data distribution, controlled by a variance scheduler $\sigma(s) \in \R$.
-They then introduce Noise Conditional Score Networks (NCSNs) to condition the score network $\vf_{\vtheta}(\vx; \sigma(s))$ on the amount of noise $\sigma(s)$ to remove.
-Because the $\sigma(s)$ has a 1:1 correspondence to a particular time step $s$, NCSNs can also be written as $\vf_{\vtheta}(\vx; s)$.